vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 Set up different dedicated servers for transactional and mass emails
 --------------------------------------------------------------------

-In Odoo a separate email server can be used for transactional emails and mass mailings.
+In Leansoft a separate email server can be used for transactional emails and mass mailings.
 Example: Use Postmark or SendinBlue for transactional emails, and Amazon SES, Mailgun, Sendgrid for mass mailings.